tkumata/resumaker/readme.md

 ## About Resumaker

 This is a Laravel app which makes resume and career sheet as Japanes style.
-And this shares your resume and career sheet with someone which knows the URL.
+And this can share your resume and career sheet with someone which knows the URL.

 - Save your information.
 - Fit your face image automatically.